lostb053/anibot/README.md

  /airing - Fetches info on airing data for anime
  /flex - Fetches anilist info of an authorised user /user - Fetches anilist info as per query
- /scheduled - Fetches scheduled animes
+ /schedule - Fetches scheduled animes
  /auth - Fetches info on how to authorize anilist account /code - Generates access token from the authorization code from authorization website /logout - removes authorization
- /sfw - To toggle nsfw lock in groups
- /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @hanabi_support /me or /activity - Get Anilist recent activity /favourites - Get Anilist favourites
+ /settings - To toggle nsfw lock and airing notifications in groups /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @hanabi_support /me or /activity - Get Anilist recent activity /fillers - To get list of anime fillers
+ /disable - To disable a command in group
+ /enable - To enable a command in group
+ /disabled - To list disabled commands in a group /favourites - Get Anilist favourites
  /gettags - Get list of available Tags
  /getgenres - Get list of available Genres